Dfroom/joint_savings_solidity_module_20_challenge/README.md

 Used the starter code as my starting point and added code from there.
 While all code is my own, I did research issues I was having online.
 No code was directly copied, online resources served as inspiration only.
 Please see execution screenshots in sub folder.
 I was able to deploy and transact.
-I could see my transactions in Ganache, but they were not appearing in the remix console.
+I could see my transactions in Ganache, but they were not appearing in the Remix console.
 Still unsure as to why.

 ## Results
 While I ran into problems initially, I was able to create the joint account and transact between the two individual accounts and the joint account.
 The raw code can be viewed in the joint_savings.sol file on the main branch.
 Below are screenshots showing the contract deploying and transacting as intended.

 ## Future
-I need to spend some time to figure ou† why the transaction were appearing in Ganache but not in the remix console.
+I need to spend some time to figure out why the transaction were appearing in Ganache but not in the Remix console.
 Otherwise the asssingment was a success.

 ## Final Thoughts
 Thank you taking the time to look through my assignment!